orcpac7/technical-discussion/README.md

 ## In support of Duke University/Coursera online course on Cloud Computing Foundations

+> One part of the assignement in Effective Technical Discussion was to embed a Python notebook into a GitHub project.

 - Asciidoc VS Markdown

 Asciidoc excels for creating segmented documents, as for instance a book with chapters